Baking powder: Acid-base reactions

-Single- and double-acting baking powders
+Double-acting baking powders

 The use of two acidic components is the basis of the term "double acting".

 The acid in a baking powder can be either fast-acting or slow-acting.

 A fast-acting acid reacts in a wet mixture with baking soda at room temperature, and a slow-acting acid does not react until heated.
 When the chemical reactions in baking powders involve both fast- and slow-acting acids, they are known as "double-acting"; those that contain only one acid are "single-acting".

 By providing a second rise in the oven, double-acting baking powders increase the reliability of baked goods by rendering the time elapsed between mixing and baking less critical.
 This is the type of baking powder most widely available to consumers today.
 Double-acting baking powders work in two phases; once when cold, and once when hot.

+Thus, a double-acting baking powder, with baking soda, uses fast-acting acid that reacts in a cool (room temperature), wet mixture.
+Later, after heating, the slower-acting acid reacts, with baking soda, in the wet mixture, at the now-high-temperature.
+Slower-acting acids only react at higher than room temperatures.

-For example, Rumford Baking Powder is a double-acting product that contains only monocalcium phosphate as a leavening acid.
+However, Rumford Baking Powder is a double-acting product that contains only one leavening acid, monocalcium phosphate.
 With this acid, about two-thirds of the available gas is released within about two minutes of mixing at room temperature.
 It then becomes dormant because an intermediate species, dicalcium phosphate, is generated during the initial mixing.
 A further release of gas requires the batter to be heated above 140 °F (60 °C).

 Common low-temperature acid salts include cream of tartar and monocalcium phosphate (also called calcium acid phosphate).
 High-temperature acid salts include sodium aluminium sulfate, sodium aluminium phosphate, and sodium acid pyrophosphate.